Vice President of Venezuela

-The Vice President of Venezuela (Vicepresidente de Venezuela), officially known as the Executive Vice President of the Bolivarian Republic of Venezuela (Vicepresidente Ejecutivo de la República Bolivariana de Venezuela), is the second highest political position in the government of Venezuela.
+The vice president of Venezuela (Vicepresidente de Venezuela), officially known as the Executive Vice President of the Bolivarian Republic of Venezuela (Vicepresidente Ejecutivo de la República Bolivariana de Venezuela), is the second highest political position in the government of Venezuela.
 The vice president is the direct collaborator of the Venezuelan president according to the Constitution.
 The office of vice president appeared in the Constitution of 1830 until the Constitution of 1858, and once again in the Constitution of 1999.
 However, in its current (1999) incarnation, the office is more akin to a prime minister in systems as those of France and South Korea.

-Since June 14, 2018, Delcy Rodríguez of the United Socialist Party of Venezuela has been vice president, serving with President Nicolás Maduro.
+Since June 14, 2018, Delcy Rodríguez of the United Socialist Party of Venezuela has been vice president, serving with President Nicolás Maduro until his capture in January 2026, which she now acts in her caretaker capacity as the president.